 About Us

-Founded by like-minded activists, writers, and readers in 2006, DesiLit Magazine will be a biannual online magazine.
+Founded by like-minded activists, writers, and readers in 2006, DesiLit Magazine will be a biannual online magazine, publishing in Summer and Winter.
 We are committed to creating a forum for exceptional contemporary writing and art focused on South Asia* and the diaspora.

 Our magazine will print essays, fiction, humor, poetry, reviews, and art.
 We plan to attract, nurture, and promote artists whose work breaks established molds attached to definitions of South Asia, and hope to showcase their material so that it is accessible to all audiences.
 We are also interested in pieces that celebrate traditional art forms.